DaliaArchive/BackEndChallenge_002/README.md

 The backend must be Ruby.
 The frameworks, gems, and databases are all up to you.

-For the frontend, we appreciate if it looks human friendly, but it is not necessary.
+For the frontend, we appreciate if it looks human friendly, but it is not necessary to be fancy.
 (There are a lot of OpenSource/Free templates and HTML/CSS frameworks that do a good job.)

 ### What We Assess